The dragon that ate the sun

 If you want to hear the stories in the language in which they were told, you can listen to them here.

-"Why are the dog and the crocodile not friends?" (p.
+"Why aren't the dog and the crocodile friends?" (p.
 95 of our book).
 Collected in Boukout by Fina Hernández Gordillo, told in diola quatay by the Diatta family.

 Written by Ana C. Herreros